K-series approximation of vectorial optical fields for designing diffractive optical elements with subwavelength feature sizes: Design results and analysis

 \section{Design results and analysis}

-To evaluate the feasibility of the proposed algorithm, a beam shaper (i.e. the inset mesh in Fig. \ref{fig7}(c)) is adopted as the desired pattern.
-The simulation condition is set by the plane-wave incidence, the wavelength $\lambda=1.0 \ \mu m$, the incident angle $\theta=0^{\circ}$, TM polarization, the refractive index of air $n_{1}=1.0$, the refractive index of DOE material $n_{2}=1.5$, the square-pixel size $\Lambda=0.6\mu m$, the default depth $\mathrm{h_{def}}=1.0\lambda$ by s-SAA, the coupling class r=1, and the sampling rate s=1 position per pixel, for designing a $201\times201$ pixel array of binary DOEs.
-The 3D schematic of DOEs is shown in Fig. \ref{fig1}(c).
-The full structure of DOEs is represented by an image matrix, as Figs. \ref{fig7}(a) and \ref{fig8}(a), where the cyan area indicates the material medium ($n_{2}$) and the blue area is the air-filling region ($n_{1}$).
+To evaluate the feasibility of the proposed algorithm, a beam shaper is adopted as an exemplary target.
+The simulation conditions are set by the plane-wave incidence, the wavelength $\mathrm{\lambda=1.0} \ \mathrm{\mu m}$, the incident angle $\mathrm{\theta=0^{\circ}}$, TM polarization, the refractive index of air $\mathrm{n_{1}=1.0}$, the refractive index of DOE material $\mathrm{n_{2}=1.5}$, the physical pixel size $\mathrm{\Lambda_{ph}=0.6\mu m}$, the rank of neighboring interferences r=1, and the sampling rate s=1 position per pixel, for designing a $\mathrm{201\times201}$ pixel array of binary DOEs.
+The default depth is set as $\mathrm{h_{def}=1.0\lambda}$ by s-SAA, and its optimal value is re-evaluated by the two-stage optimization process as in Fig. \ref{fig9x}.
+A 3D schematic of DOEs is shown in Fig. \ref{fig1x}(c).
+The full structure of DOEs is represented by an image matrix, as in Figs. \ref{fig10x}(a) and \ref{fig11x}(a), where the cyan area indicates the material medium ($\mathrm{n_{2}}$), and the blue area is the air-filling region ($\mathrm{n_{1}}$).
+The beam shaper target is indicated as the inset mesh in Figs. \ref{fig10x}(c) and \ref{fig11x}(c).

-Before generating the full $201\times201$ design, a temporary $101\times101$ DOE is employed for speeding up the two-stage optimization process, so as to quickly determine the optimal design depth $\mathrm{h_{d}}$ and product depth $\mathrm{h_{p}}$.
-At the first stage, with varying depth parameter h, a different DOE mask is separately generated, and its intensity of zero-order diffraction is recorded for quality score.
-As for the numerical analysis in Fig. \ref{fig6}(a), the optimal design depths are $\mathrm{h_{d,sSAA}}=\lambda$ and $\mathrm{h_{d,vSAA}}=1.05\lambda$, corresponding to their generated binary masks $\mathrm{DOE_{d,sSAA}}$ and $\mathrm{DOE_{d,vSAA}}$ by s-SAA and v-SAA models, respectively.
-At the second stage, with given candidates $\mathrm{DOE_{d,sSAA}}$ and $\mathrm{DOE_{d,vSAA}}$, the zero-order intensities at different product depths are directly evaluated by FDTD to determine more a precise depth parameter for manufacturers.
-Figure \ref{fig6}(b) shows that the optimal product depths are $\mathrm{h_{p,sSAA}}=\mathrm{h_{p,vSAA}}=1.15\lambda$ for this case.
-In Fig. \ref{fig6}(b) the large zero-order intensity signifies the low-quality DOEs that are designed by the s-SAA model at a subwavelength feature scale.
+Before generating the full $\mathrm{201\times201}$ design, a temporary $\mathrm{101\times101}$ DOE is employed for speeding up the two-stage optimization process, so as to quickly determine the optimal design depth $\mathrm{h_{d}}$ and product depth $\mathrm{h_{p}}$.
+At the first stage, with varying depth parameter h, a different DOE morphology is separately generated, and its intensity of zero-order diffraction is recorded for a quality score.
+Numerical results in Fig. \ref{fig9x}(a) show that the optimal design depths are $\mathrm{h_{d,sSAA}=\lambda}$ and $\mathrm{h_{d,vSAA}=1.05\lambda}$, corresponding to the binary morphologies $\mathrm{\Upsilon'_{d,sSAA}}$ and $\mathrm{\Upsilon'_{d,vSAA}}$ by s-SAA and v-SAA models, respectively.
+At the second stage, with given designs ($\mathrm{\Upsilon'_{d,sSAA}}$ and $\mathrm{\Upsilon'_{d,vSAA}}$), the zero-order intensities at different set-up of depths are directly estimated by FDTD, in order to determine the optimal depth $\mathrm{h_{p}}$ for products.
+Figure \ref{fig9x}(b) shows that the optimal product depths are $\mathrm{h_{p,sSAA}=h_{p,vSAA}=1.15\lambda}$ for this case.
+Here, the large zero-order intensity signifies the low-quality DOEs that are designed by the s-SAA model at a subwavelength feature scale.